argoproj/argo-workflows/CONTRIBUTING.md

 Notes:

 * Everything runs in the `argo` namespace (including MinIO).
-* For speed, you're only allowed to use `docker/whalesay:latest`.
-You'll see `ErrImageNeverPull` if you try and use another image.
+* For speed, please only use `docker/whalesay:latest`.
 * Test can take longer on CI.
 Adds 5s to timeout values.